-The proposal has been reviewed for its consistency with the matters of provincial interest as identified in the Provincial Policy Statement (PPS).
+The Provincial Policy Statement sets out fundamental planning principles and provides policy direction on matters of provincial interest related to land use planning and development.
 This application is consistent with matters of Provincial interest as identified in the Provincial Policy Statement:

-- Section 1.1.1 Healthy, liveable and safe communities are sustained by: - b.
-Accommodating an appropriate range and mix of residential, employment, institutional, recreation, park and open space, and other uses to meet long term needs. - c.
-Avoiding development and land use patterns which may cause environmental or public health and safety concerns; - d.
+- Section 1.1.1 Healthy, liveable and safe communities are sustained by: - a.
+Promoting efficient development and land use patterns which sustain the financial well-being of the Province and municipalities over the long term; - Accommodating an appropriate range and mix of residential, employment, institutional, recreation, park and open space, and other uses to meet long term needs. - c.
+Avoiding development and land use patterns which may cause environmental or public health and safety concerns;

+- d.
 Avoiding development and land use patterns that would prevent the efficient expansion of settlement areas in those areas which are adjacent or close to settlement areas; - e.
 Promoting the integration of land use planning, growth management, transit-supportive development, intensification and infrastructure planning to achieve cost-effective development patterns, optimization of transit investments, and standards to minimize land consumption and servicing costs; - f.
-Ensuring that necessary infrastructure and public service facilities are or will be available to meet current and projected needs - Section 1.1.3.1 Settlement areas shall be the focus of growth and development. - Section 1.1.3.2 -Land use patterns within settlement areas shall be based on densities and a mix of land uses which: - a) Efficiently use land and resources; - b) Are appropriate for, and efficiently use, the infrastructure and public services and avoid unjustified and/or uneconomical expansion; - c) Minimize negative impacts to air quality and climate change, and promote energy efficiency; - d) Prepare for the impacts of a changing climate; - e) Support active transportation; - f) Are transit-supportive, where transit is planned, exists or may be developed; and significant supply and range of housing options through intensification and redevelopment where this can be accommodated taking into account existing building stock or areas, including brownfield sites, and the availability of suitable existing or planned infrastructure and public service facilities required to accommodate projected needs.
+Ensuring that necessary infrastructure and public service facilities are or will be available to meet current and projected needs - Section 1.1.2 Sufficient land shall be made available to accommodate an appropriate range and mix of land uses to meet projected needs for a time horizon of up to 20 years, informed by provincial guidelines.
+However, where an alternate time period has been established for specific areas of the Province as a result of a provincial planning exercise or a provincial plan, that time frame may be used for municipalities within the area.
+Within settlement areas, sufficient land shall be made available through intensification and redevelopment and, if necessary, designated growth areas.
+Nothing in policy 1.1.2 limits the planning for infrastructure, public service facilities and employment areas beyond a 2-year time horizon - Section 1.1.3.1 Settlement areas shall be the focus of growth and development. - Section 1.1.3.2 Land use patterns within settlement areas shall be based on densities and a mix of land uses which: - a) Efficiently use land and resources; - b) Are appropriate for, and efficiently use, the infrastructure and public services and avoid unjustified and/or uneconomical expansion; - c) Minimize negative impacts to air quality and climate change, and promote energy efficiency; - d) Prepare for the impacts of a changing climate; - e) Support active transportation; - f) Are transit-supportive, where transit is planned, exists or may be developed; and - Section 1.1.3.4 Appropriate development standards should be promoted which facilitate intensification, redevelopment and compact form, while avoiding or mitigating risks to public health and safety.